akhila006-code/Livestock-Production-Dashboard/README.md

 •	[Tools](#tools)

 ### Project Overview
-•	Developed a comprehensive interactive dashboard using Tableau, leveraging data from FAOSTAT on crops and livestock products.
+•	Developed a comprehensive interactive dashboard using Tableau, leveraging data from FAOSTAT on livestock products.

 •	The analysis targeted edible offal from cattle, goats, sheep, and pigs, covering the years 2011-2021 across various countries.